Packing Like a PRO

 6. Take pictures before packing

 Whether you are performing a DIY move or hiring a professional moving company for it, taking pictures is always a nice move.
-When you hire professional movers’ service, your household goods are often covered with moving insurance, so it is great to have evidence of how everything looked before loading because accidents are inevitable.
+When you hire professional long distance movers’ service, your household goods are often covered with moving insurance, so it is great to have evidence of how everything looked before loading because accidents are inevitable.

 7. Plan your packing day and handle it room by room